 72 Fifth Avenue, 3rd floor

-Student Leadership and Involvement (SLI) sponsors many organizations and leadership programs in addition to an extensive calendar of events,
+Student Leadership and Involvement (SLI) sponsors many organizations and leadership programs and maintains an extensive calendar of events,

 all of which promote community and collaboration among students.
-The university has many recognized student clubs, organized around professional, academic, and social interests, including political action and advocacy, creative and performing arts,
+The university has many recognized student clubs, organized around professional, academic, and social interests, including political action and advocacy, the visual and performing arts,

 faith and spirituality, and sports and recreation.
 A complete list is posted at NarwhalNation.